1kmHQ/Book/09-road-ahead.md

 **Are we proud?**
 Would we be proud to show our work to a journalist?
 To a provider's family?
 To our own families?
 If not, something is wrong.

-**Is this building toward a hundred years?**
+**Are we building for the long-term?**
-Or are we making short-term choices that undermine long-term possibility?
+Or making short-term choices that undermine what we're trying to build?

 These questions don't have easy answers.
 But asking them keeps us oriented.